+The left half of the Status panel lists workflows being processed and displays their status.
 The Status panel includes buttons and menus along the top of the panel that allow you to organize and filter the workflows and jobs you want to see.